 Atlantis Attacks was a crossover storyline that unfolded over various Marvel titles' Annuals in 1989.
 This was a format started last year with the Evolutionary War crossover.
 However, unlike the previous crossover, Atlantis Attacks was a more serialized crossover.
 You want to read what happens next?
 You have to get all the Annuals to read the whole thing.
 Well, in 1989, anyway.
 It was a format that Marvel would use over the next few years, but the format would undergo modification.
 Later, storylines would involve smaller numbers of Annuals.
 For example, The Punisher Annual #4 (1991) was part of a crossover called "The Von Strucker Gambit" that also involved Captain America and Daredevil's Annuals from that year.

 Atlantis Attacks was a crossover that focused on the return of the evil Elder God known as Set after the events of Marvel Team-Up Annual #5 (1982).
 The title itself is a bit misleading, but that's a tale for another time.
 At this point, the Hulk (who was back to his original gray appearance) was working in Las Vegas as a legbreaker named Joe Fixit.
 As a result, he was not really involved in the crossover.
 This short tale here was his entire involvement in it.
-This is Marvel Comics Presents #26!
+This is Hulk's story in Marvel Comics Presents #26!

 "Splashdown"